solitone/josm_strava_cookies/README.md

 Before importing a new map definition file to update the Strava URLs, remove any Strava Heatmap from the map.

-There is a similar script `util/icloud_carto_gen_urls.sh` which saves in the same location a file containing just the Strava URLs.
+There is a similar script `util/icloud_carto_gen_urls.sh` (unfortunately it only works on macOS and linux) which saves a file containing just the Strava URLs.
 Those URLs should then be copied and pasted manually in Cartograph.

 ## Licence